knphng/coffee-machine/README.md

 @kn

 # coffee-machine
+This project includes:
+- the smart contract code,
+- a single html page,
+- and the javascript file to make it work.

+This project displays a button to "buy" a coffee, a table with sold coffees and to whom.
+And the total sales number.
+The table refreshes automatically after a sale, but it encounters some delay due to the time the transaction takes to be validated, approx 10-15 seconds.

 ## important ! this project runs on its own already. make sure to run index.html from a localserver in order ot make it work.